-- inputs submit received messages to rulesets - if the ruleset is not specifically bound, the default ruleset is used - by default, there is one ruleset (RSYSLOG_DefaultRuleset) - · additional rulesets can be user-defined - · each ruleset contains zero or more rules
+- inputs submit received messages to rulesets - if the ruleset is not specifically bound, the default ruleset is used - by default, there is one ruleset (RSYSLOG_DefaultRuleset) - · additional rulesets can be user-defined - each ruleset contains of zero or many rules

-- while it is permitted to have zero rules inside a ruleset, this obviously makes no sense - · a rule consists of a filter and an action list - filters provide yes/no decisions and thus control-of-flow capability - if a filter "matches" (filter says "yes"), the corresponding action list is executed.
+- while it is permitted to have zero rules inside a ruleset, this obviously makes no sense - a rule consists of a filter and an action list - filters provide yes/no decisions and thus control-of-flow capability - if a filter "matches" (filter says "yes"), the corresponding action list is executed.
 If it does not match, nothing special happens - rules are evaluated in sequence from the first to the last rule inside the given ruleset.
 No rules from unrelated rulesets are ever executed. - all rules are always fully evaluated, no matter if a filter matches or not (so we do not stop at the first match).
-If message processing shall stop, the "discard" action (represented by the tilde character or the stop command) must explicitly be executed.
-If discard is executed, message processing immediately stops, without evaluating any further rules. - an action list contains one or many actions - inside an action list no further filters are possible - to have more than one action inside a list, the ampersand character must be placed in the position of the filter, and this must immediately follow the previous action - actions consist of the action call itself (e.g. ":omusrmsg:") as well as all action-defining configuration statements (\$Action... directives) - if legacy format is used (see below), \$Action... directives must be specified in front of the action they are intended to configure - some config directives automatically refer to their previous values after being applied, others not.
+If message processing shall stop, the "discard" action (represented by the tilde character) must explicitly be executed.
+If discard is executed, message processing immediately stops, without eveluating any further rules. - an action list constains one or many actions - inside an action list no further filters are possible - to have more than one action inside a list, the ampersand character must be placed in the position of the filter, and this must immediately follow the previous action - actions consist of the action call itself (e.g. ":omusrmsg:") as well as all action-defining configuration statements (\$Action... directives) - \$Action... directives must be specified in front of the action they are intended to configure - some config directives automatically refer to their previous values after being applied, others not.
 See the respective doc for details.
 Be warned that this is currently not always properly documented. - in general, rsyslog v5 is heavily outdated and its native config language is a pain.
-The rsyslog project strongly recommends using at least version 7, where these problems are solved and configuration is much easier. - legacy configuration statements (those starting with \$) do not affect RainerScript objects (e.g. actions).
+The rsyslog project strongly recommends using at least version 7, where these problems are solved and configuration is much easier.